another-rust-load-balancer/another-rust-load-balancer/README.md

 ARLB (Another Rust Load Balancer) is a reverse proxy and load balancer written in Rust based on `hyper` and `tokio`.

+> ⚠️  This project is not considered production-ready and should not be used in such a context.
+It is merely a proof of concept and university project.
+For production-grade load balancers/reverse proxies, please refer to [NGINX](https://www.nginx.com/), [HAProxy](http://www.haproxy.org/) or [Traefik](https://traefik.io/traefik/).

 ## Features

 - HTTP & HTTPS Termination